ltelab/disdrodb/docs/source/readers.rst

 Adding a new reader : Tutorial
 ################################################

-Please visit the following page to access to the tutorial notebook :
+Please visit the following page to access a read only tutorial notebook :

 .. toctree::